NDLANO/h5p-caretaker/readme.md

 In fact, there is a [reference H5P Caretaker client](https://github.com/ndlano/h5p-caretaker-client) which displays the results found by this library and a PHP based [reference H5P Caretaker server](https://github.com/ndlano/h5p-caretaker-server) that glues this library to the client.

-## Contribution
-If you think that some feature of the H5P content should be checked, please raise an issue in order to discuss it.
-Please note though that this library does not render the content, but merely assesses the parmeters, media and libraries that are found on the server.
-Therefore, it is e.g. not possible to detect contrast issues impeding accessibility, etc.

-If you want to contribute code, you are welcome.
-Please also raise an issue beforehand to talk about your ideas.

-If you want to contribute translation, you will find common .po/.mo files inside `app/locale` that can be created and edited with [POEdit](https://poedit.net/), for instance.

 ## Using the library
 In your own project, you can use common `composer` practices to use this library.
 For now, it is not on packagist yet, so you will need to fetch the sources from github like so: Inside your `composer.json` file, ensure that the repository is set and that `require` is set to the library.
 Change "dev-master" to some particular commit if you need an older version explicitly.